Health Canada’s Forward Regulatory Plan: 2024-2026

 In June 2021, we consulted with the public on proposed amendments to the Cannabis Regulations to better protect health and safety, especially of young people.
 The amendments would restrict inhaled cannabis extracts with certain flavours, other than the flavour of cannabis.
 The restrictions would apply to producing, selling, promoting, packaging or labelling the products.

 After publishing these proposed amendments, we initiated a legislative review of the Cannabis Act.
 As noted in the Expert Panel's what we heard report, stakeholders identified a number of issues and concerns with the regulation of cannabis products.
 The panel provided a final report to the Minister of Health, and the Minister of Mental Health and Addictions and Associate Minister of Health.
-This report will be tabled in both Houses of Parliament on March 22, 2024.
+This report was tabled in both Houses of Parliament on March 22, 2024.

 The panel's final recommendations are being examined before determining how to proceed with any further restrictions on flavours in cannabis extracts.